GLUTEN - 5 impacts on Women's Health

 The gluten was around for centuries indeed, but not the one from the wheat used in the randomly available bread, cookies or white pasta nowadays.

-And definitely not sprayed with glyphosate, a herbicide heavily used these days on wheat crops, and proved to be very invasive for our microbiome.
+And definitely, it was not sprayed with glyphosate, a herbicide heavily used these days on wheat crops, and proved to be very invasive for our microbiome.
+Also, our grandmas bread was never packed in plastic - which comes with a chemical risk - and the old times bread products would not have a one-week validity, like many of the breads nowadays.
+So, many, many aspects changed.

-Beyond that, even the old gluten produced in fact a lot of bad, especially on women, and here are 5 reasons why, well known and confirmed repeatedly by medical studies, yet not enough talked about:
+Beyond that, let's now solely look at the effects of gluten on women's health - and here are 5 reasons why to limit it (well-known reasons and confirmed repeatedly by medical studies), yet not enough talked about:

 1. Leaky gut